A G Manly Charitable Trust

 - Arkwright Engineering Scholarships: Supported 66 sixth-form students over 15 years

-- London South Bank University Bursaries: Established 2005, partnership with CIBSE
+- London South Bank University Bursaries: Three bursaries per year (£1,650 each for full duration of study programme), partnership with CIBSE

-- CIBSE ASHRAE Graduate of the Year Awards: Annual bursary funding for finalists
+- CIBSE ASHRAE Graduate of the Year Awards: The Manly Trust provides £100 bursaries to finalists and £300 to third-place winner

 - Project-based funding for STEM initiatives targeting young people from disadvantaged backgrounds or underrepresented groups